 - Made with real tuna and nutrient-rich superfoods of flaxseed, pea fiber, and pumpkin.

-- Free from animal by-products, including weat, corn, soy, and artificial colors and flavors.
+- Free from animal by-products, including wheat, corn, soy, and artificial colors and flavors.

 - Gratifying crunchy treat with a flavorful, flaky inside.

-Felines will not usually need fruits and vegetables to supplement for vitamins or minerals.
-Suppose you are concerned about your cat’s fiber intake or believe he is not getting enough vitamins and minerals.
+Felines will not usually need fruits and vegetables to supplement vitamins or minerals.
+If you are concerned about your cat’s fiber intake or believe he is not getting enough vitamins and minerals.
 In that case, you should speak with your veterinarian before adding anything to his diet.

-There are a wide variety of fresh, freeze-dried, and raw food options on the market.
+There are a wide variety of fresh, freeze-dried, and raw food and treat options on the market.
 These are a better choice for felines than root vegetables.
-They are specifically formulated to provide nutritional balance and contain ingredients and elements that are healthier for cats.
+They are specifically made to provide nutritional balance.

 Fresh cat food is one of the most expensive options to feed cats, but it can also work well as a supplement and treat.
 Even if owners cannot afford to feed their pets fresh food at every meal, they can give them the occasional meal of fresh food or mix it in with a kitty’s regular kibble.
 One of the best options on the market for fresh cat food is from JustFoodForCats.
 Their recipes are very rich in high-quality animal proteins and have high moisture content.
 They are easy to digest and made with high-quality, fresh, human-grade ingredients.